Interacting Large Language Model Agents. Interpretable Models and Social Learning: Brief Literature Review and Related Work

 \subsubsection{Multiple Bayesian agents sequentially estimating a state}

-The motivation for multiple such Bayesian agents, each receiving private observations, is motivated by privacy, improved detection, and finite context length.
+The interaction of multiple such Bayesian agents, each receiving a private observation, is motivated by privacy, improved detection, and finite context length.
 If the same private observation (even the low-dimensional representation) is used, the LLM can be fine-trained on this data, which might contain sensitive information~\cite{duan_flocks_nodate}.
 Also, different LLMs can be given a diverse set of contexts, which enables reducing the bias involved with their decisions~\cite{kaddour_challenges_2023}.
 Also, practically due to the finite context length, the observations can be considered private with respect to consecutive \bayesianagents\ evaluations.